tornqvist/fun-component/cache/README.md

 ### `cache()`

 Create middleware that saves a reference to mounted element as `ctx.cached`.
-Use this property to check whether a new element is being mounted or using the cache.
+Use this property to check whether a new element is being mounted or if using the cache.

-Unset `ctx.cached` to have a element be created on next render.
+Unset `ctx.cached` to have a element be re-created on next render.

 ```javascript
 const html = require('bel')